History of REA

-From humble beginnings at the Douglas County Courthouse; a building on north Broadway (currently Fort Alexandria); a site near our current location and to our present office in 1951.
+Douglas County Electric began from humble beginnings at the Douglas County Courthouse; to a building on north Broadway (currently Fort Alexandria); and to a an office in downtown Alexandria.

 In 1948, the co-op changes its name to “Douglas County Electric” but the co-op was growing beyond Douglas County.
 In June of 1949, the name was finally changed to Runestone Electric Association.

 Jump ahead +60 years and in 2013 REA relocated to a new headquarters building one mile south of I-94.
 After 29 years of serving as leader of the cooperative, Rick Banke retired in 2015 and Kristin Dolan was selected as the new CEO.